 For some problems, mutable collections work better, and for others, immutable collections work better.
 When in doubt, it is better to start with an immutable collection and change it later if you need mutable ones.

-This chapter gives details of the most commonly used collection types and most frequently used operations over those collections.
+This chapter throws light on the most commonly used collection types and most frequently used operations over those collections.

 |Sr.No||Collections with Description|